Abortion in Singapore: Abortion laws

 According to the Termination of Pregnancy Act, any woman who is a citizen of Singapore, holds a work pass under the Employment of Foreign Manpower Act, or has resided in Singapore for over four months is permitted to undergo a termination of pregnancy.
 This also applies to women whose spouse fulfils these criteria.
-These criteria do not apply to "any treatment to terminate pregnancy which is immediately necessary to save the life of the pregnant woman."
-The procedure must be undertaken by an authorised medical practitioner in an approved institution with written consent from the patient.
+These criteria do not apply to "any treatment to terminate pregnancy which is immediately necessary to save the life of the pregnant woman".
+The procedure must be undertaken by an authorised medical practitioner in an approved institution, with written consent from the patient.
 Breaches of these guidelines will result in a fine of up to $3000, three years imprisonment, or both.

 Unless under special circumstances, the pregnancy may not be terminated if it is older than 24 weeks, unless it will protect the life or health of the pregnant woman.
-If the pregnancy is between 16 and 24 weeks the treatment must be carried out by an authorised medical practitioner with the correct qualifications.
-If a patient is undergoing a non-surgical treatment it is not required that the medical practitioner have qualification or that the process be undertaken in an approved institution.
+If the pregnancy is between 16 and 24 weeks, the treatment must be carried out by an authorised medical practitioner with the correct qualifications.
+If a patient is undergoing a non-surgical treatment, it is not required that the medical practitioner have qualification, or that the process be undertaken in an approved institution.
 There is no consent required for a termination of pregnancy other than that of the pregnant woman.
 This remains true for minors.

 Any person found guilty of coercing or intimidating a woman against her will into terminating a pregnancy will be subject to a fine of up to $3000, three years imprisonment, or both.
 Conscientious objection is permitted for any member of the treatment process.
-This is overridden, however, when the health of the patient is at risk.
+This is overridden, however, when the life or health of the patient is at risk.
 The information surrounding the termination of pregnancy may not be shared without the permission of the patient.

 It is required that all women undertaking a termination of pregnancy participate in pre- and post-abortion counselling.
 After this counselling, they must wait 48 hours before commencing treatment.

 Statistics

 The Termination of Pregnancy Act guidelines require that all medical practitioners who complete a termination of a pregnancy must submit the details of the patient and the treatment to the Director of Medical Services.
 This includes the patient's name, marital status, and level of education, the number of children the woman has, and the date and method of termination.
 This information is kept confidential.

-Data on abortion numbers and rates in Singapore are recorded, but not widely reported as it is considered unimportant.
-Statistics are most often released during parliamentary debate or in questions to Members of Parliament (MPs).
+Data on abortion numbers and rates in Singapore are recorded, but not widely reported, as it is considered unimportant.
+Statistics are most often released during parliamentary debate, or in questions to Members of Parliament (MPs).